How to reduce shopping friction and deliver rewarding experiences

 Customers are continually, often subconsciously, balancing how much effort they need to put in against how much they gain.
-We call these two forces friction and reward.
+We call these influences friction and reward, the two most important forces in retail.

 Effort input = friction